mqtt-tools/mqttwarn/docs/usage/oci.md

-# Running mqttwarn with Podman or Docker
+# Using the OCI image with Docker or Podman

-If you would rather use `mqttwarn` without installing Python and the required libraries, you can run the OCI image on [Podman] or [Docker].
+If you would rather use `mqttwarn` without installing Python and the required libraries, you can run the OCI image on [Docker] or [Podman].

 You can run mqttwarn as a service, i.e. in the background, or you can run it interactively, perhaps to help diagnose a problem.

-Docker images are automatically published to:
+OCI images are available at:

 - https://github.com/orgs/jpmens/packages/container/package/mqttwarn-standard
 - https://github.com/orgs/jpmens/packages/container/package/mqttwarn-full

-## Choosing the Docker image
+## Choosing the OCI image

-Choose one of those Docker images.
+Choose one of those OCI images.
 ```shell
 # The standard image on GHCR.
 export IMAGE=ghcr.io/jpmens/mqttwarn-standard:latest